By Suzanne Rice, wife of COL (Ret) Bill Rice, Atlanta, Georgia

 When he joined the COTPER team, Bill brought with him particular skills that were needed on the team: his operational planning experience as honed at Third U.S. Army where as a Colonel, he had served as the Chief of Operations and Plans and, later, the G-3 for various exercises such as Blue Flag, Internal Look and Bright Star, as well as operations such as Operation Restore Hope (Somalia), Vigilant Warrior (Iraq) and Vigilant Sentinel (Iraq).
 However, in 27 years in the Army, he never was asked to be a playwright!

-With the rest of the COTPER team, Bill had earlier briefed the relevant doctors and experts about how they would proceed if there was an outbreak of a pandemic such as the H5N1 Bird Flu.
-Unfortunately, the operational exercise that was to follow the briefing was totally mystifying to the people of the CDC.
+With the rest of the COTPER team, all of whom were recently retired Army officers, Bill had earlier briefed the relevant doctors and experts about how they would proceed if there was an outbreak of a pandemic such as the H5N1 Bird Flu.
+Unfortunately, the operational exercise that was to follow the briefing was mystifying to the people of the CDC.
 After the briefing, the doctors and experts asked for a dramatization of what they would be asked to do.
 They had not had any knowledge of or interest in doing anything but studying the pandemic – which, of course, would not be enough for our country if a real pandemic ever materialized.
 The mission of the COTPER group was to make a framework for how the U.S. would cope with any potential epidemic.
 In the case of an actual emergency, there would only be time to respond – not time to study the outbreak of the illness.
 A framework for action needed to be set in place.